 1. 3 ring binder

 - 2. 5 tabbed dividers

 - 3. Loose-leaf paper

-- 4. Writing utensil
+- Writing utensil

-As of: 10/17/2023 Page 49 of 191
+As of: 3/7/2024 Page 51 of 214

 IEW Intermediate MW - Cantu

 Class #: 425 Teacher: Donna Cantu Grades: 6, 7, 8, 9, 10, 11, 12

 Class Schedule: MW Class Time: 8:30 - 9:29

 Fee(s): Tuition

 \$70.00

 Description:

 Building on the foundation we erected in Beginning IEW, this class is designed as the next step in the IEW writing series.
 We will review proper mechanics, dress-ups, and openers used in effective essay writing.
 I will introduce more advanced stylistic techniques such as dual clausals and triple extensions.
 Students will also be writing a 10-15 page research paper using correct MLA form footnoting and a persuasive paper.
 We will also explore rhetorical analysis through spontaneous writing assignments in class which will help prepare them for college level writing.
 Students will fine tune their creative writing skills using the IEW questioning model as well as Teaching the Classics Socratic Method culminating in writing their own short story using some of the advanced literary elements we will learn.

-Prerequisites: Beginning IEW or teacher permission This class is also available as an online option.
+Prerequisites: Beginning IEW or teacher permission

+This class is also available as an online option.

-Homework: There will be 2-4 hours of homework a week depending on the assignment and level of student.
-To maximize our learning, students will also be required to present papers to the class.
+Homework: There will be 2-4 hours of homework There will be 2-4 hours of homework a week depending on the assignment and level of student.
+To maximize our learning, students will also be required to present papers to the class. tudents will also be required to present papers to the class.
 Supplies: To help prepare you for a rewarding and memorable writing class, I will need each of you to have the following materials with you the first day of class:

 1. 3 ring binder (preferable 1 1/2 "- 2")

 2. 5 tabbed dividers

 3. Loose leaf paper

 4. Pen and pencil

 5. Red pen

-As of: 10/17/2023 Page 50 of 191
+As of: 3/7/2024 Page 52 of 214

 IEW Intermediate TTH - Cantu

 Class #: 426 Teacher: Donna Cantu Grades: 6, 7, 8, 9, 10, 11, 12

 Class Schedule: TTH Class Time: 10:30 - 11:29

 Fee(s): Tuition

 \$70.00

 Description:

 Building on the foundation we erected in Beginning IEW, this class is designed as the next step in the IEW writing series.
 We will review proper mechanics, dress-ups, and openers used in effective essay writing.
 I will introduce more advanced stylistic techniques such as dual clausals and triple extensions.
 Students will also be writing a 10-15 page research paper using correct MLA form footnoting and a persuasive paper.
 We will also explore rhetorical analysis through spontaneous writing assignments in class which will help prepare them for college level writing.
 Students will fine tune their creative writing skills using the IEW questioning model as well as Teaching the Classics Socratic Method culminating in writing their own short story using some of the advanced literary elements we will learn.

-Prerequisites: Beginning IEW or teacher permission This class is also available as an online option.
+Prerequisites: Beginning IEW or teacher permission

+This class is also available as an online option.